docsforadobe/premiere-plugin-guide/docs/ae-transition-extensions/getting-started.rst

 MacOS, in XCode > Preferences > Locations > Source Trees, specify AE_SDK_BASE_PATH to be the root folder of the AE SDK you have downloaded and unzipped.

-Depending on whether your transition will use OpenCL or CUDA or both, you'll need to download the CUDA SDK.
+As of Summer 2021, because of removal of OS-level support for OpenCL, Premiere Pro will no longer support OpenCL.
+If your transition will use CUDA, you'll need to download the CUDA SDK.
 On Windows, create an environment variable pointing to it named "CUDA_SDK_BASE_PATH", so that the linker will find the right libraries.

 ----